What is a pterygium?

 It’s normal for your eye to be quite uncomfortable for a couple of days.
 It’s important to use the prescribed medication during this period as it will reduce the inflammation and improve your comfort.

 You should also use standard oral pain relief, such as paracetamol or ibuprofen; as long as this is safe for you and doesn’t interact with yourother medication.
-Please check with Dr Green.
+Please check with your Ophthalmologist

 There will commonly be visible bleeding around your eye for 1-2 weeks and your eye may be red for up to four weeks.

-I will review you in the first week after surgery and again a month later.
+You will be reviewed you in the first week after surgery and again a month later.

-I will prescribe eye drops for you to use for 6-12 weeks depending on your improvement.
+You will be prescribes eye drops to use for 6-12 weeks depending on your improvement.

 Pterygium surgery is a safe and effective form of treatment of pterygia.